Giants All-Star Posey (knee) on bench vs. Mets

 Posey has had a resurgent year after skipping the 2020 coronavirus-shortened season when he and his wife adopted twin girls who were born prematurely.
 The 2012 National League MVP singled and scored in the fourth inning Tuesday to raise his batting average to .314 with 39 RBIs and a .925 OPS.

-The 34-year-old Crawford was slated to bat fifth a day after being lifted in the seventh inning.
+The 34-year-old Crawford batted fifth a day after being lifted in the seventh inning.
 Kapler said Crawford felt some tightness prior to Tuesday's game, and with San Francisco blowing out New York, the club got him out off his feet.

+Crawford went 1-for-4 with 2 RBIs in Wednesday's win, hitting a go-ahead, two-run double in the seventh inning.